mithat/RC5-preamp/readme.md

 the `SOURCE_UP_PIN` or `SOURCE_DN_PIN` outputs (whichever is appropriate) for about 150 ms on each press.
-Holding down the remote control source up button will cause the pulse to repeat about every 500 ms. Note that there is no remote  control source down signal.
-I have not found an instance of an RC5 remote that  provides  this  functionality, nor does there appear to be a standard for it, so it's not implemented.
+Holding down the remote control source up button will cause the pulse to repeat about every 500 ms. Note that there is no remote control command for source down.
+I have not found an instance of an RC5 remote that  provides  this  functionality nor does there appear to be a standard for it, so it's not implemented.

 ### Software
-Making sure the [RC5 library](https://github.com/guyc/RC5) is in `../libraries`, compile and upload this project to your Arduino Uno using your favorite method.
+With the [RC5 library](https://github.com/guyc/RC5) properly installed in your `libraries` directory, compile and upload this project to your Arduino using your favorite method.

 For development, I used Sudar's [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) and a C++ IDE.
-The project's child makefile is included in this distribution.
-Using Arduino-Makefile and the child makefile is not required; the sketch should build just fine in the vanilla Arduino IDE.
+The project's child makefile is included in this distribution if you'd like to do the same.
+Using Arduino-Makefile and the child makefile is not required; the sketch should  build just fine in the official Arduino IDE.

 You can use any subset of the functionality offered by RC5-preamp.
-However, you'll have to modify the source if you don't plan to use the power on/off functionality because all other functions are inhibited when the system is in the off state.
+However, you'll have to modify the source if you don't plan to use the power on/off function because all other functions are inhibited when the system is in the off state.

 With appropriate changes to the source code, you should be able adapt this project to other Arduinos.
 If you do so, be sure to share the love.
 (See